Menu

 History

-At St. Austin’s Catholic Primary School, we want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best in order to fulfil their God-given talents.
-We firmly believe that the recipe for success is high quality first-wave teaching in History, which is central to the life of our happy, caring school.
+We want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best in order to fulfil their God-given talents.
+We believe that a well-rounded history curriculum and high-quality lessons inspire children to want to know more about the past and to think and act as historians.

 What the children say...

-"I am really enjoying learning about Ancient Egypt, we have looked at the hierarchy they had." - Talitha, Year 4
+"I am really enjoying learning about Ancient Egypt, we have looked at the hierarchy they had." -Year 4

 Did you know?